Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Did you wash your hands before breakfast, and will you before lunch?
 I hope so, just as a matter of hygiene, not a ceremonial religious ritual as the Pharisees did.

-Instead of following man-made rules of worship and conduct, instead of having a self-made religion, may we instead focus on Christ and on His church, seeking always to be involved with the Lord and His people as we are drawn ever closer to Him in saving faith!
+Instead of following man-made rules of worship and conduct, instead of having “a self-made religion,” may we focus on Christ and on His church, seeking always to be involved with the Lord and His people as we are drawn ever closer to Him through saving faith!
 Amen.

 Such regulations indeed have an appearance of wisdom, with their self-imposed